Implementation of full and simplified likelihoods in CheckMATE: Technical implementation

 \subsection{\CM{} parameters}

-\CM{} provides several switches and parameters to control details of statistical evaluation.
+\CM{} provides several switches and parameters to control the details of the statistical evaluation.
 These are summarized in Tab.~\ref{tab:cmparams}.
-The switches are divided into two groups: one providing a control of what statistical tests are performed and the other to control different modes of calculation.
-By default no statistical evaluation is performed.
-For the sake of speed and stability one switch, \texttt{scan}, provides a quick and reliable way of obtaining \texttt{Allowed/Excluded} result but with limited additional information.
-Generally the available statistics include \CLs{} tests and calculation of upper limits on signal strength, both of which can be obtained as observed and/or expected measures.
-By choosing a \texttt{select} switch users can control which statistics are calculated.
-If no explicit choice is made the \textit{observed upper limit} will be calculated.
+The switches are divided into two groups: one providing a control of what statistical tests are performed, and the other to control different modes of calculation.
+By default, no statistical evaluation is performed.
+For the sake of speed and stability, one switch, \texttt{scan}, provides a quick and reliable way of obtaining an \texttt{Allowed/Excluded} result but with limited additional information.
+Generally, available statistics include \CLs{} tests and calculation of upper limits on signal strength, both of which can be obtained as observed and/or expected measures.
+By choosing a \texttt{select} switch, users can control which statistics are calculated.
+If no explicit choice is made, the \textit{observed upper limit} will be calculated.
 Finally, the \texttt{detailed} switch can be used to request calculation of all available statistics, but it should be noted that its execution can be time consuming.
-The option \texttt{-so} can be used to request calculation of statistics for previous \CM{} runs (it requires presence of the \texttt{evaluation/total\_results.dat} file in the output directory).
+The option \texttt{-so} can be used to request the calculation of statistics for previous \CM{} runs (it requires the presence of the \texttt{evaluation/total\_results.dat} file in the output directory).

 The second group of parameters is used to choose a method of calculation of requested statistics for the ATLAS searches (it does not affect the calculation for the CMS searches as described in the previous Section).
-For the default method, \texttt{simple}, calculation is performed using simplified likelihood and the \CM-\texttt{pyhf} interface.
-The \texttt{full} switch chooses a calculation using the full likelihood and the \CM-\texttt{Spey} interface.
-Finally, the \texttt{fullpyhf} switch requests calculation sing the full likelihood and \CM-\texttt{pyhf} interface (this is somewhat less flexible regarding the output compared to the previous options).
+For the default method, the \texttt{full} switch chooses the calculation using the full likelihood and the \CM-\textsc{Spey} interface.
+With the \texttt{simple} switch, the calculation is performed using simplified likelihood and the \CM-\textsc{Pyhf} interface.
+Finally, the \texttt{fullpyhf} switch requests the calculation using the full likelihood and \CM-\textsc{Pyhf} interface (this is somewhat less flexible with regard to the output compared to the previous options).
 In any case, users should remember that the full likelihood calculation can be time consuming if many searches and signal regions are requested.